ChloeL-E/msp3-trailfinders/TESTING.md

     -   #### Returning User
         * As a returning user, I want to be able to return to the site and login.
-            1. The user can easily locate the login page from the Go Walking(landing page) or via the login button
+            1. The user can easily locate the login page from the Go Walking(index.html) or via the login button
+            2. The user can then login with their username and password and click the login button.
+Providing they input the correct details, they will then be redirected to the home page and access the full site.
+            3. If the user inouts their details incorrectly they will stay on the login page, they be notified via a flash message which informs them of the mistake and to try again

         * As a returning user, I want to be abe to keep up-to-date with other users' hike posts so that i can stay involved within the community.
-            1.
+            1. The user can access all of the hikes posted by other users on both the Go Walking!(index.html) page and the 'Hikes' page.
+            2. Each Hike posted by a user is displayed in alphabetical order of title

         * As a returning user, I want to be able to continue to add, edit or delete my hikes.
-            1. A logged in user can add hikes, as well as edit and delete their own posts.
+            1. A logged in user can add hikes, as well as edit and delete their own hike posts.
 An edit and delete button show on the users' own posts.
+            2. If the user is not the author of a post the edit/delete buttons will not show.

+        * As a returning user, I want to be able to continue to add, edit or delete my categories.
+            1. A logged in user can add categories, as well as edit and delete their own category posts.
+An edit and delete button show on the users' own posts.
+            2. If the user is not the author of a post the edit/delete buttons will not show.

         * As a returning user, I want to find that any new added information follows the design and flow of the website and is easy to access.
             1. New posts get added to to same two pages within the site so new data added to the site will be easy to find